jonathonherbert/jonathonherbert.github.io/content/blog/structured-search-ui-1/index.md

 ![It'd be nice to see this as we typed.](github-error.png)

 Finally, loathe as I am to [call anything rubbish](./its-not-rubbish), a (dis)honourable mention to Gmail's search input, which offers a similarly powerful query language, and then hides its affordances behind some odd UI choices.
-Boolean operators and field-specific search are both present, with keys and values separated by `:`, but the user must … [google, I guess?](https://support.google.com/mail/answer/7190?hl=en&co=GENIE.Platform%3DAndroid) to discover what's possible – I can't see a link to the documentation anywhere in the UI.
+Binary operators and field-specific search are both present, with keys and values separated by `:`, but the user must … [google, I guess?](https://support.google.com/mail/answer/7190?hl=en&co=GENIE.Platform%3DAndroid) to discover what's possible – I can't see a link to the documentation anywhere in the UI.

 ![gmail-chips](gmail-chips.gif)